mary-fil/TicketBookingApp/README.md

 * More information about the classes is provided in the code in the format javadoc.

 ## How to build and run the project

+## Ideas to implement in the future

+* Create class user to store information about user's reservations.
+For example if user creates a reservation more than one time, total amount to pay would be stored in database and would be increased every time user creates new reservation.